- Academic Programs

 - Alumni & Industry

-The Electrical Energy Systems (ELES) Option in Electrical Engineering will provide students with theoretical and practical experience in the electrical energy related fields.
-This option will be useful to students with professional interest in all aspects of generation, transmission, distribution, and processing of electrical energy, including renewable and sustainable energy sources and their integration within the modern electrical grid and community.
+The electrical energy systems courses provide students with theoretical and practical experience in the electrical energy related fields.
+These courses will be useful to students with professional interest in all aspects of generation, transmission, distribution, and processing of electrical energy, including renewable and sustainable energy sources and their integration within the modern electrical grid and community.
 Particular applications include control, protection and reliable operation of the grid, electromechanical actuators, electric propulsion; electrical power systems of vehicles, aircraft and ships; industrial and manufacturing processes requiring electric energy, and more.

 Keep the world green; avoid blackouts!
 Our way of dealing with energy is facing revolutionary changes affecting all technologies.
 Engineers need to deal with the ever-increasing complexity of energy handling and energy-dependent systems and infrastructures.
 Renewable and sustainable energy sources and their integration within the future smart electric grid, industry and community are vital for our future.